Emblem of Odisha

 The Emblem of Odisha is the official seal of the Government of the Indian state of Odisha.
+It serves as the principal symbol of the state government and is used on official documents, publications, and government communications.
+The emblem incorporates elements of Odisha's cultural and architectural heritage, particularly the renowned sculptures of the Konark Sun Temple.

 History

+Following India's independence, the Government of Odisha initially used the National Emblem of India for official purposes.
+On 3 August 1964, the Council of Ministers of Odisha adopted a distinct state emblem based on the horse-and-rider sculpture of the Konark Sun Temple.

 On 3 August 1964, the Council of Ministers adopted the design of the Konark Horse statue as the State Emblem, replacing the earlier use of the Ashoka Pillar as the state emblem.
 The emblem symbolises discipline, strength and progress.

-Design
+Design and symbolism

 The State Emblem of Odisha features a circular seal that prominently displays a horseback warrior, inspired by the Warrior and Horse statue at the Konark Sun Temple.

+The emblem consists of a circular seal featuring a stylized representation of the warrior-on-horse sculpture from the 13th-century Konark Sun Temple, a UNESCO World Heritage Site.
+The warrior and horse motif represents valor, determination, and the martial heritage of historic Kalinga.